Redmi Note 9 Pro Max to Go on Sale Today at 12 Noon via Amazon, Mi.com

-Redmi Note 9 Pro Max is all set to go on sale in India today at 12pm (noon) IST.
-The phone will be available via Amazon India and Mi.com.
-The Redmi Note 9 Pro Max is priced starting at Rs.
-16,499 and it offers impressive specifications, like a large 5,020mAh battery and is powered by the Snapdragon 720G SoC.
-The phone has a quad camera setup at the back that includes a 64-megapixel main camera.
-It also comes with a side-mounted fingerprint sensor.
+Redmi Note 9 Pro Max is set to go on sale in India today at 12pm (noon), again.
+It comes in three colour options and customers can purchase the Redmi phone via Amazon India and Xiaomi India site.
+To recall, the Redmi Note 9 Pro Max was launched in March along with Redmi Note 9 Pro.
+The phone packs a 5,020mAh battery, Qualcomm Snapdragon 720G SoC, and up to 8GB RAM.
+It also features a side-mounted fingerprint sensor as well as quad rear cameras.

-The Redmi Note 9 Pro Max comes in 6GB + 64GB, 6GB + 128GB, and 8GB + 128GB storage models.
-The prices of the three phones have been revised after the recent GST rate increase on smartphones.
-The 6GB + 64GB option is priced at Rs.
-16,499, the 6GB + 128GB model is priced at Rs.
-17,999, and the 8GB + 128GB model is priced at Rs.
-19,999.
-Redmi Note 9 Pro Max comes in three colour options – Aurora Blue, Glacier White, and Interstellar Black.
-The sale of the phone will begin at 12pm (noon) IST on Amazon.in and Mi.com.
-Offers include Airtel double data benefits with Rs.
+The Redmi Note 9 Pro Max price in India starts at Rs.
+16,499 for the 6GB + 64GB storage variant.
+The 6GB + 128GB and 8GB + 128GB variants of the phone are priced at Rs.
+17,999 and 19,999, respectively.
+All the Redmi Note 9 Pro Max models are offered in Aurora Blue, Glacier White, and Interstellar Black colour option.
+The Redmi budget smartphone will be available to purchase via Amazon.in and Mi.com.

+Customers planning to purchase the phone through Amazon can select no-cost as well as standard EMI options.
+Prime members can also enjoy five percent discount using Amazon Pay ICICI Bank Credit Card.
+Additionally, Amazon and Xiaomi, both are offering Airtel double data benefits with Rs.
 298 and Rs.
 398 unlimited packs.
-Mi.com notes that exchange facility is not available due to the ongoing COVID-19 crisis.

-The quad rear camera setup on the Redmi Note 9 Pro Max includes a 64-megapixel primary shooter, an 8-megapixel sensor with an ultra-wide angle lens, a 5-megapixel sensor with a macro lens, and a 2-megapixel depth sensor.
-On the front, you get a 32-megapixel selfie shooter.
+The quad rear camera setup on the Redmi Note 9 Pro Max includes a 64-megapixel primary camera, an 8-megapixel image sensor with an ultra-wide angle lens, a 5-megapixel sensor with a macro lens, and a 2-megapixel depth sensor.
+For selfies and video calling, the Xiaomi sub-brand Redmi has provided a 32-megapixel front camera.

-For connectivity, the phone has 4G VoLTE, Wi-Fi 802.11ac, Bluetooth v5.0, GPS/A-GPS, Infrared (IR), NavIC, a USB Type-C port, and a 3.5mm headphone jack.
-There is also a side-mounted fingerprint sensor on the Redmi Note 9 Pro Max.
-In terms of battery, the phone comes with 5,020mAh with support for 33W fast charging.
+Connectivity options on the phone include 4G VoLTE, Wi-Fi 802.11ac, Bluetooth v5.0, Infrared (IR), a USB Type-C port, and a 3.5mm headphone jack.
+In terms of battery, the phone carries a 5,020mAh with support for 33W fast charging.
+As mentioned, there is also a side-mounted fingerprint sensor on the Redmi Note 9 Pro Max.
+Lastly, the phone measures 165.5x76.68x 8.8mm and weighs 209 grams.

 Is Redmi Note 9 Pro Max the best affordable camera phone in India?
 We discussed this on Orbital, our weekly technology podcast, which you can subscribe to via Apple Podcasts or RSS, download the episode, or just hit the play button below.